UL - CSA

 12- Which standards should be used to design the machine for the USA?

-The two main standards to use are:
+The two main rules to use are:

 Unlike the electrical part, the safety of the mechanical part of the machine is very similar to what is required in Europe, with the difference that there is no "machinery directive" that establishes the fundamental requirements.
-In this case it is possible to take as reference various standards issued mainly by ANSI, which generally implement the same ISO standards also adopted in Europe.
+In this case it is possible to take as a reference various standards issued mainly by ANSI, which generally incorporate the same ISO standards also adopted in Europe.

 In this field the main reference standards are the ANSI B11 series standards.